UNSW-CEEM/nempy/docs/source/examples.rst

 4. Dynamic non-linear interconnector losses
 ----------------------------------------
-Demonstrates how to model region demand dependant interconnector loss functions as decribed in the AEMO :download:`Marginal Loss Factors documentation section 3 to 5  <../../docs/pdfs/Marginal Loss Factors for the 2020-21 Financial year.pdf>`.
+This example demonstrates how to model regional demand dependant interconnector loss functions as decribed in the AEMO :download:`Marginal Loss Factors documentation section 3 to 5  <../../docs/pdfs/Marginal Loss Factors for the 2020-21 Financial year.pdf>`.
 To make the interconnector flow and loss calculation easy to understand a single unit is modelled in the NSW region, NSW demand is set zero, and VIC region demand is set to 800 MW, thus all the power to meet VIC demand must flow across